SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Jones et al. (2001) used a survey to assess the various ...
 Wang et al. (2004) have recently developed a methodology for the selective introduction of ...

-## Referring to Literature
+## Reference to single investigations or publications in the past: time frame prominent

-> Reference to single investigations or publications in the past: time frame prominent
+↑ Referring to Literature

 In 1975, Smith et al. published a paper in which they described ...
 In 1990, Patel et al. demonstrated that replacement of H2O with heavy water led to ...